Correct-Syntax/correct-syntax.github.io/content/about.md

 Hey there!

 I'm a freelance web designer/developer from the U.S, [serving clients](https://correctsyntax.com) with design, development, and tech support services.
+I am also currently working on a powerful time-lapse app for Android called [Velocity Lapse](https://velocitylapse.com).

 I've been very blessed to work on a variety of different projects with a range of clients.
 I love doing meaningful work that helps people and glorifies Yahweh, our Heavenly Father.